manuelarte/gowasp/README.md

 ![version](https://img.shields.io/github/v/release/manuelarte/gowasp)

 GOwasp is a deliberately vulnerable web application written in [Go](https://go.dev/).
-This project demonstrates some of the most common security vulnerabilities affecting web applications today, based on the [OWASP](https://owasp.org/) top 10.
+This project demonstrates some of the most common security vulnerabilities affecting web applications today.
+This vulnerabilities are based on the [OWASP](https://owasp.org/) top 10.
 The goal is to learn security concepts by exploiting and then fixing these vulnerabilities.

 ## 🚀Getting Started